-From Humanoid Robots To AI Seating: Vivanova Debuts“Active Health” Tech At IMM Cologne 2026
+From Humanoid Robots To AI Seating: Vivanova Debuts“Active Health” Tech At Imm Cologne 2026

 During the fair, VivaNova established preliminary cooperation intentions with several high-end European home channels and health tech platforms, marking a solid starting point for its global expansion.

-A subsidiary of Lumos Robotics, VivaNova is an Intelligent Health Technology brand transforming advanced humanoid robot technology into active health solutions.
-The brand combines algorithms, motion control, and system engineering to create intelligent environments for the global creative class.
+About VivaNova A subsidiary of Lumos Robotics, VivaNova is an Intelligent Health Technology brand transforming advanced humanoid robot technology into active health solutions.
+The brand combines algorithms, motion control, a

 Legal Disclaimer: